HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Conclusions Outlook

 \section{Conclusions \& Outlook}

-Our work substantially refines an existing pipeline for very large-scale preparation of mono- and bi-lingual datasets and applies it to a massive collection of web archives.
+\HPLT\ substantially refines an existing pipeline for very large-scale preparation of mono- and bi-lingual datasets and applies it to a massive collection of web archives.
 All data, models, and software involved in this initiative are publicly available under permissive terms of use.
 The \HPLT\ dataset constitutes the largest multilingual resource of its type.
 Contrastive experimentation suggests that its overall data quality enables LLM performance superior to comparable resources.
 This resource is supported by a novel multilingual evaluation framework and accompanied by multiple families of pre-trained language models for a broad range of languages, as well as by derived bilingual and synthetic text data.
 Through this work, we hope to contribute to increased community activity emphasizing generally available and transparent resources and processes for very large-scale LLM research, with special attention to multilinguality and linguistically and culturally adapted evaluation.

-Upon publication, we expect to invite community contributions to futher development, utlization, and refinement of these resources.
+We invite community contributions to futher development, utlization, and refinement of these resources.
+In ongoing work, HPLT is preparing a fourth and final monolingual dataset release, aiming to facilitate follow-up research and refinement.
+The forthcoming HPLT 4.0 release will make available the complete document pool prior to deduplication, annotation, and filtering (see Figure~\ref{fg:pipeline} above), close to 500 terabytes of compressed data.
+Furthermore, annotations will be extended with predictions by multiple data-driven ``quality'' classifiers, so as to enable fine-grained contrastive experimentation with different quality signals and data sampling strategies.